The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 **Rescue** (Role Action)

 Pulls a targeted party member towards you.
-Both you and your target needs to be in combat for this to take effect.
+Both you and your target need to be in combat for this to take effect.
 This skill is generally not used outside of coordinated environments due to the delay on the movement.
 You can rescue someone who is animation locked from casting a Limit Break to save them from being hit by mechanics, though this does not let them act or move any sooner.

 # Opener and Rotation